qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Working with non spatial attribute tables .........................................

-QGIS allows also to load non spatial tables.
-This includes currently tables supported by OGR, delimited text as well as the PostgreSQL, MSSQL and Oracle provider.
+|qg| allows also to load non spatial tables.
+This includes currently tables
+supported by OGR, delimited text as well as the PostgreSQL, MSSQL and Oracle provider.
 The tables can be used for field lookups or just generally browsed and edited using the table view.
 When you load the table you will see it in the legend field.
 It can be opened e.g. with the |mActionOpenTable| :sup:`Open Attribute Table` tool and